frax01/project/docs/Design Document.md

 - **Member (Ragazzo)**: a kid participating in activities organized by Tiber Club.
 They are associated with an specific "level" which corresponds to their class level in school (1º to 3º Media and 1º to 5º Liceo).
 They should only be able to read the information and activities of their level.
 - **Parent (Genitore)**: a parent of one or more kids participating in activities organized by Tiber Club.
 They can be associated with more than one level to be able to see activities for all their kids, if they have more than one.
 They should still only be able to read the information.
 - **Tutor**: an organizer of activities in Tiber Club.
 The can be associated with more than one level if they manage activities for those levels.
 They can add, edit and delete content in the app.
 - **Administrator**: the administrator of the application.
-Can approve or deny new accounts.
+Can approve new accounts.
 It is independent from the other three types, meaning any of the other three types may also be administrator.

 ## Scenarios

 ### [SC-01] A member wants to be updated on all activities organized

-Francesco is a kid currently attending 1º Liceo and a member of Tiber Club.
+Alessandro is a kid currently attending 1º Liceo and a member of Tiber Club.
 He can open the app and see all the activities programmed for his level.
 For each activity, he can see the title of the activity, a picture, the type (a weekend plan, a trip, or an extra activity), the date or dates, the location, the levels that can participate in that activity and a description detailing the activity.

 ### [SC-02] A parent wants to be updated on all activities organized